MediaComem/comem-webdev/subjects/js/README.md

 ### Arrow functions *(ES6)*

-While seaching for example in the Web, you could stumble upon some strange syntax looking like this:
+While seaching for examples in the Web, you could stumble upon some strange syntax looking like this:

 ```js
 var result = compute(3, 4, (nb1, nb2) => nb1 / nb2);